logiqua/scribequa/COMPARISON-JSONLOGICA.md

 - **json-logic-java** is a focused, simple, and lightweight solution for JsonLogic evaluation.
 It excels at doing one thing well: evaluating JsonLogic expressions with minimal overhead and maximum simplicity.

-- **Logiqua** is a comprehensive, extensible expression evaluation framework that supports multiple formats and advanced features.
+- **Logiqua** is a comprehensive, extensible expression evaluation framework that supports multiple formats (JSON, YAML, XML, LISP, infix expressions) and advanced features.
 It's designed for complex use cases that require more than basic JsonLogic evaluation.

 **The choice depends on your needs:**

 - **For most JsonLogic use cases**: **json-logic-java** is the better choice - it's simpler, lighter, faster to start, and has a proven track record.
 It does exactly what you need without unnecessary complexity.

-- **For advanced use cases**: **Logiqua** is the better choice - when you need multi-format support, script compilation, advanced extensibility, or complex rule engines.
+- **For advanced use cases**: **Logiqua** is the better choice - when you need multi-format support (including natural infix expressions with operator precedence), script compilation, advanced extensibility, or complex rule engines.

 Neither library is "better" overall - they're optimized for different use cases.
 Choose based on your specific requirements: simplicity and focus (json-logic-java) vs. flexibility and extensibility (Logiqua).